- Start With Where to Stay in Cooperstown

 Where is Cooperstown?

 Cooperstown is 75 miles from the nearest exit on the New York State throughway, making it a little bit more out of the way than some other Upstate-New-York weekend destinations.
-But you pass through New York farm country, which means the opportunity to find farm stands in late spring, summer and early fall, and to do some nice leaf-peeping in mid-fall.
+But you pass through New York farm country, which means the opportunity to find farm stands in late spring, summer and early fall.
+Mid-fall brings nice leaf-peeping and a trove of local apples.

 It’s a four-hour drive from New York City, Buffalo, Philadelphia or Boston, give or take a half hour.
 It’s less than five hours from Ottawa or Montreal.